Skip to content

 Keep it on the LAN

-Login runs over plaintext HTTP and defaults to admin / password.
+Login runs over plaintext HTTP by default and defaults to admin / password.
 Bind the dashboard to localhost or your LAN, change the password (below), and never port-forward the dashboard port to the public internet.
+To encrypt it, enable TLS.

 Enabling it